boneskull/node-red-contrib-key-value-store/README.md

 ## Usage

-Nodes are found within the **storage** category in NR's palette.
+Nodes are found within the **key value** category in NR's palette.

 See node documentation ("info" panel) for specific usage.

 ## Maintainers